-6.57 Frequently people living or working in the are unable to rural areas afford accommodation in their town or village, and the Local Authority recognises that it will be difficult to achieve the number of homes needed.
+6.57 Frequently people living or working in the areas are unable to accommodation in their town or village, and the Local Authority recognises that it will be difficult to achieve the number of homes needed.
 Where there is a genuine need for affordable homes to meet the needs of a particular community, the Local Authority may be prepared to release land within or outside a settlement that would not otherwise be released for housing.
 The land should be suitable for a small-scale scheme, with all the homes genuinely affordable to local people.

-As an exception to other proposals of the Local Plan, small-scale housing schemes will be permitted on sites well related to existing settlements defined by Proposals H.2 or H.3, to meet the needs of local people unable to afford to rent or buy property on the open market, provided that:
+RD06.20 As an exception to other proposals of the Local Plan, small-scale housing schemes will be permitted on sites well related to existing defined and other settlements defined by Proposals H.2 or H.3, to meet the needs of local people unable to afford to rent or buy property on the open market, provided that:

-- (i) the Local Planning Authority is satisfied that the need cannot be met within the settlement where the need exists; - (ii) the development provides affordable housing in perpetuity for local people in proven housing need, who cannot afford accommodation locally on the open market; - (iii) there is access by public transport, walking or cycling to local facilities (particularly shops and schools); - (iv) the development is well related to the scale and character of adjacent settlements; - (v) it does not intrude unduly into the countryside or harm the landscape character or setting of settlements, particularly in the East Hampshire Area of Outstanding Natural Beauty.
+- the Local Planning Authority is satisfied that the need cannot be met within the settlement where the need exists: - (ii) the development provides affordable housing in perpetuity for local people in proven housing need, who

+- cannot afford accommodation locally on the open market; - (iii) there is access by public transport, walking or cycling to local facilities (particularly shops and schools); - (iv) the development is well related to the scale and character of adjacent settlements; and accords with Proposal DP.3 and other relevant proposals of this Plan; - (v) it does not intrude unduly into the countryside or harm the landscape character or setting of settlements, particularly in the East Hampshire Area of Outstanding Natural Beauty-(see Proposals C.6 and C.7).